bothelcloud/skillsDev_AWS/README.md

-# skillsDev_AWS
+# Skills Development - Amazone Web Development (AWS)
-A repository for skills development work on the AWS cloud platform
+A repository for skills development work on the AWS cloud platform.